ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

             command line interface (CLI) and the VSCode user interface.
             In this section, we will deploy two loopback API applications (for each of our organizations) and submit transactions through loopback.
-We will, also, include some transactions through the CLI and VSCode.
+We will also include some transactions through the CLI and VSCode.

 Section 2: Setting the Stage
 ============================

-**1.** Naviagte to your Desktop and then do a git clone of a repository to gather all the things you need to run through this tutorial :
+**1.** Navigate to your Desktop and then do a git clone of a repository to gather all the things you need to run through this tutorial :

     tecadmin@ubuntubase:~$ cd Desktop/